-The Earth Science Department has five major curricular areas: geology, astronomy, meteorology, environmental science, and earth science education.
+The Earth and Environmental Sciences Department has five major curricular areas: geology, astronomy, meteorology, environmental science, and earth science education.
 Students with an interest in geology have numerous opportunities to conduct field investigations as well as laboratory based research in the department's well equipped facilities.
 Astronomy students use two on-campus observatories, as well as have access to numerous on-line data bases, including those at NASA and the Hubble Space Telescope Science Institute.
 Meteorology students have access to the latest computer forecasting models and weather data from around the world.
 There are also laboratory and field equipment for student to conduct research in air and water quality.
-The department offers B. A. degrees in Environmental Science, Earth Science, as well as a B. A. Earth Science Teaching degree.
+The department offers B. A. degrees in Environmental Science, Earth Science, Environmental Resource Management, as well as a B. A. Earth Science Teaching degree, and a B. S. degree in Environmental Science.

 If you are interested in obtaining literature about the department or would like to set up an appointment to discuss majoring in the department, please contact the department Head, Dr. Siobahn Morgan.